termux/termux-gui/Protocol.md

   - touch
     - Additional values x,y, action: Coordinates in the View, "down", "move" or "up"
   - refresh: Refresh triggered in a SwipeRefreshLayout
+  - selected: A RadioButton in a RadioButtonGroup has been selected
+    - Additional values: selected: The id of the now selected RadioButton
+  - itemselected: When a Item is selected in a Spinner
+    - Additional values: selected: The item as a String, or null if no item was selected
+  - input: Send from EditText where you set the input to blocked
+  - cut: Send from EditText where you set the input to blocked
+  - paste: Send from EditText where you set the input to blocked
 - [Activity Lifecycle](https://developer.android.com/guide/components/activities/activity-lifecycle) :
   - values for all:
     - aid: The id of the Activity.